Set Current Location

 Located in Frognerparken by the Vigeland sculpture park, this museum takes you through Oslo's 1000 years of history.
 As capital of Norway, though, its history is much shorter.
 You will find models of the old city (when it was called Christiania and Norway was part of Denmark) and of Akershus Fortress.
 The museum has its own multimedia show and also arranges guided tours.
 Get a glimpse into Norway's past at the Oslo City Museum.

 Fritjof Nansen, Roald Amundsen and Otto Sverdrup all sailed this 100-year-old ship (called the Fram) on their daring Arctic expeditions.
 Covered by a uniquely-shaped building on the Bygdy peninsula, the ship lends weight to the museum's focus on Norway's crucial role in the history of Arctic exploration.
-Visitors can now visit the ship's interior and see all its original contents and, best of all, can be sure to leave the ship without feeling seasick!
+Visitors can now visit the ship's interior and see all its original contents and, best of all, can be sure to leave the ship with great knowledge about marine exploration.

 Kon-Tiki Museum focuses on explorer and scientist Thor Heyerdahl's amazing expeditions all over the world.
 In addition to the original Kon-Tiki raft, the museum contains vessels like Ra II, a model of the Tigris and countless relics from Heyerdahl's expeditions.
 A cinema hall here shows films about Heyerdahl's scientific research; there is also a multimedia program.
 Various exhibitions at the museum include an underwater exhibition featuring a giant whale-shark, a cave tour and a display of rare kinds of boats.